This is the foolproof guide for planning a Ladakh bike tour.

 •How much riding experience is required for a bike trip to Ladakh?

 There is no yardstick to measure that.
-If you think you can ride well and have been riding long distance, you can ride to Ladakh.
+If you think you can ride well and have been riding long distances, you can ride to Ladakh.
 But before riding to Ladakh, I recommend you practice a little bit of off-roading.

 •Which is the safest route to Ladakh?